 COVID-19 hotline for older Australians and carers

-Critical information to stay healthy and safe during the pandemic is available by calling – 1800 171 866.
+For information about how older Australians and carers can stay healthy and safe during the pandemic, call – 1800 171 866.

-Assistance with food and meals for older Australians impacted by COVID-19
+Assistance with food and meals for older Australians impacted by COVID

 Supermarkets open to seniors – To help support the shopping needs of vulnerable community members, Woolworths and Coles have introduced an exclusive shopping hour for individuals with appropriate government-issued concessionary identification.